inertia186/drotto/FAQ.md

 # Q: Can Dr. Otto be used for downvotes?
 # A: Yes, the bot operator can configure either upvotes or downvotes.

+# Q: Is there a configuration option for setting a maximum bid?
+# A: No.